 Price: Free (built into all calendar apps)

 How sync works: Your calendar app periodically checks the shared URL for updates.
-Most calendar apps check every 12–24 hours, sometimes longer.
+Most calendar apps check every 12–24 hours.
 This is very slow.

 Example workflow: Your friend shares their Google Calendar via an ICS URL.
 You add it to Outlook.
 Outlook downloads the calendar’s events and checks for updates every 24 hours.
 If your friend adds a new event, you might not see it for up to 24 hours.

 Privacy features: None.
-All event details are visible or nothing is visible—you can’t selectively hide information.
+All event details are visible or nothing is visible.

 Pros: